 Developer: | Ink Stains Games |

-Shooting in the game feels authentic despite the aesthetic, because you need to manually cock your gun before firing, and the guns are as historically accurate as can be.
-You can also find metal breastplates, which give your some survivability, a move taken straight out of Sergio Leone’s westerns.
+Shooting in the game feels authentic despite the aesthetic, because you need to manually cock your gun before firing, and the guns are as authentic as can be given the game’s format.
+You can also find metal breastplates, which give you some survivability, a move taken straight out of Sergio Leone’s westerns.
 The protagonist also has a really nice hat, so that’s a plus too.

 Key features |